hydrixos/slideshow/README.md

 	- `gem install mail`

+To run the script, you have to pass the following arguments:

+	`imap-image.rb HOST USERNAME PASSWORD TARGETFOLDER`

+The script will poll your IMAP server every 60 seconds.

 #### iMessage
 To receive images on iMessage, I've created a further script that reads the iMessage image cache folder on macOS and copies it to a dropbox folder.
 (You can find it in tools/imessage.rb).

-You find it in `tools/imap-image.rb`.
+You find it in `tools/imessage.rb`.
 You need to install the `fswatch` Gem before running the script:

 	- `gem install fswatch`

+After starting the script, it will wait for incomming iMessages and copies them to the given target folder.